 NMFS manages the Amendment 80 Program as a limited access privilege program.
-On January 5, 2016, NMFS published a final rule to implement cost recovery for the Amendment 80 program (81 FR 150).
 Amendment 80 allocates a portion of the total allowable catches of specific Bering Sea and Aleutian Islands (BSAI) non-pollock groundfish species to cooperatives of trawl catcher/processors.
-These cooperatives are responsible for paying the fee for groundfish landed under the Amendment 80 Program, due on December 31 of the year in which the landings were made.
-Cost recovery requirements for the Amendment 80 cooperatives are at 50 CFR 679.95.
-The total dollar amount of the fee due is determined by multiplying the NMFS published fee percentage by the ex-vessel value of all landings under the program made during the fishing year.
-NMFS published this notice of the fee percentages for the Amendment 80 program in the Federal Register on November 28, 2016 (81 FR 85522).
+On January 5, 2016, NMFS published a final rule to implement cost recovery payments for the Amendment 80 program (81 FR 150).
+The Amendment 80 cooperatives are responsible for paying the annual fee for groundfish landed under the Amendment 80 Program.
+The total dollar amount of the fee liability is determined by multiplying the NMFS published fee percentage by the ex-vessel value of all landings made under the program made during the fishing year.
 NMFS calculates the fee percentage each year according to the factors and methods described at 50 CFR 679.95(c)(2).
-NMFS determines the fee percentage that applies to landings made during the year by dividing the direct program costs by the fishery value.